Henry Schein: Henry Schein One

 In July 2018, Henry Schein and Internet Brands completed a joint venture to form Henry Schein One.
 The new company delivers integrated dental technology to help improve practice management and marketing as well as patient communication.
+Since the formation, Henry Schein One has included Dentrix, Dentrix Ascend, Dentalplans.com, Demandforce, Sesame Communications, and Officite as part of its portfolio of dental technology products.

 In July 2019, Henry Schein One acquired Elite Computer Italia S.r.L.
 (Elite), a full-service software company that delivers practice management solutions to dental practices in Italy.

 In November 2022, Henry Schein One announced a partnership with VideaHealth, a dental AI platform.
 As a result, Henry Schein One introduced Dentrix Detect AI, an AI-enabled X-Ray analysis tool.
-The integration with VideaHealth’s FDA-cleared computer-assisted detection (CADe) device can help oral health professionals use AI in dental practices.
+The integration with VideaHealth's FDA-cleared computer-assisted detection (CADe) device can help oral health professionals use AI in dental practices.

-In December 2023, Henry Schein One was named to Utah Business Magazine’s Best Companies to Work For list.
+In December 2023, Henry Schein One was named to Utah Business Magazine's Best Companies to Work For list.

 Medical

 In November 2014, Henry Schein Medical announced a strategic arrangement with Cardinal Health.
 Cardinal Health's physician office-sales organization consolidated into Henry Schein Medical.

 In March 2019, Henry Schein acquired North American Rescue (NAR), the leading provider of survivability and casualty-care medical products to the defense and public-safety markets.

 In January 2021, Henry Schein acquired a majority ownership position in Prism Medical Products, LLC (PRISM), a nationwide provider of specialty home medical supplies with a core competency in advanced wound care products.

 In October 2023, Henry Schein acquired Shield Healthcare, Inc., a supplier of homecare medical products delivered directly to patients in their homes.

 In April 2024, Henry Schein acquired TriMed, a developer of orthopedic devices for lower extremities (foot and ankle) and upper extremities (hand and wrist).

 In January 2025, Henry Schein acquired all of the assets of Acentus, a medical supplier specializing in Continuous Glucose Monitors (CGMs).